Mortgage in Austria 2026: Rates, Rules & Expat Guide

 You can get a mortgage, but expect:

-Banks want to see that you have a long-term right to stay.
-A Red-White-Red Card or a permanent residence permit (Daueraufenthalt) is much stronger than a temporary work visa.
+Banks want to see long-term right to stay.
+A Red-White-Red Card or permanent residence permit (Daueraufenthalt) is much stronger than a temporary work visa.

 Non-residents (no Austrian residency)

 Buying property in Austria without residency is possible but complex.
-You need municipal approval (Grundverkehrskommission), which is only granted if the purchase serves social, cultural, or economic interests.
-Some federal states have particularly strict rules: Tyrol restricts property purchases by non-residents to primary residences only, and Vorarlberg requires proof that the buyer will use the property personally.
-In both states, approval can take 3-6 months.
+You need municipal approval (Grundverkehrskommission), only granted if the purchase serves social, cultural, or economic interests.
+Tyrol restricts non-resident purchases to primary residences only.
+Vorarlberg requires proof of personal use.
 Vienna and most other states are more flexible.
+Approval typically takes 3-6 months in restrictive states.

 Mortgage lending for non-residents typically requires 40-50% equity, and not all banks will participate.
-This is a case where professional advice from a mortgage broker is worth the cost.
+Professional advice from a mortgage broker is worth the cost.

 What expats need to prepare

-• Last 2-3 Gehaltszettel (pay slips) from your Austrian employer
+- Last 2-3 Gehaltszettel (pay slips) from an Austrian employer

-• Credit report from your home country (may be requested)
+- Credit report from home country (sometimes requested)

-• All foreign-language documents translated into German and notarized
+- All foreign documents translated into German and notarized

 Common mistakes that cost buyers thousands